-Want a once in a lifetime chance to cruise across the Indonesian coast with 20 other backpackers in a party boat?
-Opt for the boat from Lombok to Flores as opposed to the treacherous 24 hour bus ride.
-This four day three night adventure will leave you with memories and instagram worthy pictures to last a lifetime!
+Want a once in a lifetime chance to cruise across the Indonesian coast with a load of other backpackers in a boat?
+Opt for the boat from Lombok to Flores as opposed to the treacherous 24-hour bus ride.
+This four-day/three-night adventure will leave you with memories and Instagram worthy pictures to last a lifetime!

-Swim with manta rays, snorkel with nemo, explore Komodo National Park, and the reason most people go on this trip, get up close and personal with a Komodo dragon!
-From crystal clear waters to the closest things to a real life dragon you can find (which only lives on this one island – no where else in the world!) there will never be a shortage of activities to keep you entertained.
+Swim with manta rays, snorkel with Nemo, visit waterfalls, a pink beach, uninhabited volcanic islands, explore the incredible Komodo National Park, and, the reason most people go on this trip, get up close and personal with a Komodo dragon!
+From crystal clear waters to the closest things to a real-life dragon you can find (which only lives on this one island – nowhere else in the world!) there will never be a shortage of activities to keep you entertained.

 How to get from Lombok to Flores by boat?

-The three-day, four-night journey is part of an organised tour, which can be booked in travel agents across Bali and Lombok.
-Most of the boats leave from Senggigi Lombok port.
-You can easily grab a ferry over from Bali, the Gili Islands, or take a taxi from anywhere on Lombok to the port, without any advance booking.
+The three-day/four-night journey is part of an organised tour, which can be booked in travel agents across Bali and Lombok.
+Most of the boats leave from Senggigi, Lombok’s main port town and arrive in Labuan Bajo, on the island of Flores four days later.

 Where will I sleep?

-When you sail from Lombok to Flores, there are two types of accommodation “classes”, deck or cabin.
-I highly, highly, recommend booking a cabin if your budget allows for it, as no one will deny the deck is cramped and uncomfortable.
+When you take the boat from Lombok to Flores, there are two types of accommodation “classes”, deck or cabin.

 What to expect?